-As the specimen age data sampling level decreased the age composition relative ISS also decreased (bottom panels of Figure 6).
+As the age data sampling level decreased the age composition relative ISS also decreased (bottom panels of Figure 6).
 Even though there were stock- and region-specific differences in the age composition relative ISS across the age sub-sampling levels evaluated (Supplementary Material Figures S15–S17), the trends across species types and survey regions were generally consistent, where gadids displayed the largest range in the decrease in relative ISS within each survey region (Figure 6).
 While the decrease in both length and age composition relative ISS was consistent as the sub-sampling level decreased, the relative length composition ISS plateaued beyond around 150 lengths per haul.
 The relative age composition ISS did not replicate this plateau, but rather continued to increase as the sub-sampling level increased.